 At Humphries Weaving we undertake in-depth textile research and consultancy for our clients.
 Since the early 1970’s, we have worked on numerous prestigious schemes, collaborating with esteemed academics, decorators, architects and contemporary design practices.
-During this time, we have built strong relationships with national museums and their collections.
+During this time, we have also built strong relationships with national museums and their collections.

 As British manufacturers we are on hand to advise on specific types of weave, fabric construction, yarn choices and the production process.
 Through the completion of projects we have developed our very own extensive archives of textile documents, artwork and colour references.
 We use these resources to supply our clients with detailed advice and recommendations when it comes to designing and restoring interiors and furnishings.